yab-g4u/Ablack/README.md

 ## 🌟 Highlights

-- ✨ Clean, minimalistic layout
+✨ Clean, minimalistic layout
-- 📱 Fully responsive on all devices
+📱 Fully responsive on all devices
-- 🎯 Focus on branding and storytelling
+🎯 Focus on branding and storytelling
-- 🛍️ Product showcase (gallery, lookbook, etc.)
+🛍️ Product showcase (gallery, lookbook, etc.)
-- 💌 Newsletter & contact options
+💌 Newsletter & contact options

 ---

 ## 🛠️ Built With

-- HTML5, CSS3, JavaScript
 - Tailwind CSS or Bootstrap
-- [Optional] React / Next.js
+- React / Next.js
-- [Optional] GSAP or Framer Motion for animations
+- GSAP or Framer Motion for animations

 ---